analysis-tool/recurrence/README.md

 1. Group Data

 This web application has been developed to estimate the risk of progressing to distant recurrence using disease-specific survival typically provided by cancer registries.
-The disease-specific survival is assessed via cause-specific survival using SEER\*Stat software.
-The cause-specific survival is assumed to follow a mixture-cure model and the risk of recurrence is inferred from the survival among the non-cured fraction.
+The disease-specific survival is assessed via cause-specific survival or relative survival using SEER\*Stat software.
+The cause-specific survival or relative survival is assumed to follow a mixture-cure model and the risk of recurrence is inferred from the survival among the non-cured fraction.
 The cure fraction and parametric survival distribution among those not cured are estimated using CanSurv software.
 The current version can handle Weibull and log-logistic distributions for the non-cured survival.

 Input

 •	SEER\*Stat Dic File: the dictionary file exported from SEER\*Stat software with .dic extension which contains the information describing the layout of the export data file.

-•	SEER\*Stat Data File: the cause-specific survival data generated from SEER\*Stat in .txt format.
+•	SEER\*Stat Data File: the cause-specific survival or relative survival data generated from SEER\*Stat in .txt format.

 •	CanSurv CSV File: the CSV format output from CanSurv software including information on strata/covariates and estimated parameters for the mixture cure survival models.